Traditionally, affiliate marketing was reserved for retail brands, leaving B2B-focused companies with an empty dance card.

 Each value point in the conversion funnel has a different, well, value.
 You don’t want to pay too much for a top of the funnel action but if you don’t pay enough, you’ll have trouble with recruitment.

-The value is typically defined by your overall CPA and how you would break it down for each value point.
+The value is typically defined by your overall Cost Per Action (CPA) and how you would break it down for each value point.
 For instance, if you have a financial app and your overall CPA target is $20, perhaps you’d offer $1 for an app download, $4 for the app install and $10 per registered user – knowing that only 30 percent of people who download the app reach the final and most desired destination of “registered user.”
 As such, that action would be the most valuable.

 Using a dynamic commission strategy for not only each value point in your conversion funnel but across your publisher base will set you up for success.
 You’ll know that you’re paying the correct amount to the correct publisher for each specific action that will get you closer to the final desired result.